How to pay for your subscription

 Paying by bank account is not available in some countries or regions.

 You can pay for your subscription with a credit or debit card, or a bank account.
 When you pay with one of these payment methods, we continue to charge that payment method until the subscription expires, or is canceled.
 You can manage payment methods whenever you need to.
-You can also choose to receive a copy of your billing statement in email.
+You can also choose to receive your organization's invoices as email attachments.

 Paying by invoice